-John’s brother, Henry, the Young King died at Martel Castle, Turenne, France, from dysentery.
+Henry the Young King died at Martel Castle, Turenne, France, from dysentery.
 This meant that John’s brother Geoffrey was now heir to the throne.

 1186 (19th August)

-John’s brother, Geoffrey, duke of Brittany, son of Henry II and Eleanor of Aquitaine died after being trampled by his horse at a tournament.
+Geoffrey, duke of Brittany, son of Henry II and Eleanor of Aquitaine died after being trampled by his horse at a tournament.
 John’s brother Richard was now heir to the throne.

 1189 (6th July)

-Death Henry II died in France.
-He was succeeded by his eldest surviving son, John’s brother, Richard
+King Henry II died in France and John’s brother, Richard

 1189 (20th July)